a short film by Jules Nurrish

 ›› No Ordinary Joe

-a Joe Orton inspired coming-of-age story
+a Joe Orton inspired coming-of-age story.

 No Ordinary Joe by Jules Nurrish Written and directed by Jules Nurrish, this well-crafted British short taps into the genre of emerging teenage sexuality, only with a far more up front edge to it, than what we generally get to see.

 With more than a nod and a wink to the writing style of Joe Orton, this sexually direct work plays heavily on a series of Orton inspired voiceovers in order to convey the thoughts of the lead character.
 All of which works well, until Nurrish plays supernatural games by bringing Orton back from the dead.
-Thankfully Matt Warman as Orton gives a remarkably convincing performance of the satirical playwright, whilst Alexis Gregory as Matt perfectly captures the raging hormones of youth, in spite of the sequence between the two being somewhat false and corny.
+Thankfully Matt Warman as Orton gives a remarkably convincing performance as the satirical playwright, whilst Alexis Gregory as Matt perfectly captures the raging hormones of youth, in spite of the sequence between the two being somewhat false.

 Then again, Nurrish wanted to make a film that was based on Joe Orton's diaries, in the form of the writing style of the man himself.

-No Ordinary Joe by Jules Nurrish To that end he succeeds, given it allows the ghost of Orton to extend his philosophy on life and here cue the line "you know it all ends in disappointment, but there is beauty along the way."
-An apt piece of dialogue, given there is many a beautiful moment to be found in this work.
-For Nurrish has packed a lot into a mere twelve minutes, with scenes of Matt with his family and cheeky chappie of a best friend, playing alongside some spirited locker room camaraderie, together with a highly realistic cruising sequence.
+To that end he succeeds, given it allows the ghost of Orton to extend his philosophy on life and here cue the line "you know it all ends in disappointment, but there is beauty along the way."
+An apt piece of dialogue, for there is many a beautiful moment to be found in this work, as Nurrish packs a lot into a mere twelve minutes, with scenes of Matt with his family and cheeky chappie of a best friend, playing alongside some spirited locker room camaraderie, together with a highly realistic cruising sequence.
+Well-executed throughout, this is a sharp coming-of-age story guaranteed to entertain Mr Sloane and the boys alike.

-screened as part of the 19th London Lesbian & Gay Film Festival 2005
+screened as part of the 19th London Lesbian & Gay Film Festival, 2005.

 starring: Alexis Gregory, Will Irvine, Matt Warman, Harry Capehorn, Jackie Howe, Michael O'Flaherty,